gwen-interpreter/gwen-web/README.md

 Contributions
 -------------

-New capabilities, improvements, and fixes are all valid candidates for contribution.
-Submissions can be made using pull requests.
+New capabilities, improvements, fixes, and documentation are all welcomed candidates for contribution.
 Each submission is reviewed and verified by the project [maintainers](#maintainers) before being integrated and released to the community.
 We ask that all code submissions include unit tests or sample test features providing relevant coverage.

 By submitting contributions, you agree to release your work under the [license](#license) that covers this software.